databases-dundee/lab_activities/docs/lab-2-design.md

 You're also free to use anything else such as PowerPoint or pen and paper!

 ## Anything to submit?
-There's no mandatory submission here, but since we're not actually together for this lab today (:frowning_face:), please do email your diagram to me at drough001@dundee.ac.uk if you want some feedback!
+There's no mandatory submission here, but please do email your diagram to me at drough001@dundee.ac.uk if you want some feedback!

 ## Anything else?
 <img src="uni.jpg" class="floaters">